 Gun Permit Applications (Permits to Carry for Hennepin County residents and out of state applicants.
 Permit to Purchase for residents of the cities of Greenfield, Hanover, Medicine Lake and Rockford.)

-The ESD Water Patrol Unit is located at:
+Sheriff's Water Patrol Unit is located at:

 4141 Shoreline Drive